Knight's tour: Divide-and-conquer algorithms

-Warnsdorff's rule
+Warnsdorf's rule

-Warnsdorff's rule is a heuristic for finding a single knight's tour.
+Warnsdorf's rule is a heuristic for finding a single knight's tour.
 The knight is moved so that it always proceeds to the square from which the knight will have the fewest onward moves.
 When calculating the number of onward moves for each candidate square, we do not count moves that revisit any square already visited.
 It is possible to have two or more choices for which the number of onward moves is equal; there are various methods for breaking such ties, including one devised by Pohl and another by Squirrel and Cull.

 This rule may also more generally be applied to any graph.
 In graph-theoretic terms, each move is made to the adjacent vertex with the least degree.
 Although the Hamiltonian path problem is NP-hard in general, on many graphs that occur in practice this heuristic is able to successfully locate a solution in linear time.
 The knight's tour is such a special case.

-The heuristic was first described in "Des Rösselsprungs einfachste und allgemeinste Lösung" by H. C. von Warnsdorff in 1823.
+The heuristic was first described in "Des Rösselsprungs einfachste und allgemeinste Lösung" by H. C. von Warnsdorf in 1823.

-A computer program that finds a knight's tour for any starting position using Warnsdorff's rule was written by Gordon Horsington and published in 1984 in the book Century/Acorn User Book of Computer Puzzles.
+A computer program that finds a knight's tour for any starting position using Warnsdorf's rule was written by Gordon Horsington and published in 1984 in the book Century/Acorn User Book of Computer Puzzles.